 Spending the holidays in Sonoma Wine Country promises great fun.
 Wineries are decked out for the holidays, and many magical events and activities await visitors of all ages.
 With shopping, sipping, skating and more, here are a few ways to celebrate.
-You'll find more current festivals and events on our Sonoma County Calendar of Events.
+You'll also find more current festivals and events on our Sonoma County Calendar of Events.

 Madrona Manor knows how to put on holiday feast, and how.
 Michelin-star executive chef Jesse Mallgren wows each year with a six-course menu that includes delicacies like Osetra caviar, crab soup with smoked potatoes and seaweed butter, pumpkin white truffle risotto, and slow roasted turkey with all kinds of adornments such as pearl onions with black truffles, celery root, chervil and pain perdu.

 The elaborate buffet menu from chefs Bruno Tison and Andrew Cain goes on for two pages at Santé at the Fairmont Sonoma Mission Inn & Spa.
 Against a backdrop of live music., you’ll enjoy table after table of appetizers like house made pâté de campagne wrapped in Hobbs applewood smoked bacon; house made terrine of Liberty duck and organic pork in pastry; charcuterie; local and artisan cheeses; and caviar blinis.
 There are salads, soups, and the showstoppers - carving stations featuring roasted all natural Diestel free range slow roasted turkey with black truffle panade, brioche and sage stuffing, turkey giblet gravy and cranberry sauce; and Niman Ranch prime rib of beef with horseradish cream sauce.